jackavh/javalamo/README.md

 ~~3.
 Research language model architectures and choose one that could be implemented within the timeframe~~

-	Committed to a basic Transformer architecture. 🤞🏻 I can make it happen!
+	Committed to a basic n-Gram language model based on maximum likelihood estimation

 4. Start brainstorming how that model could be implemented in Java (Flow charts, drawings, etc)